codebatine/Trans-Eth-Network/README.md

 # Trans Eth Network

 An Ethereum app for checking balance, making transactions and seeing block height.
-Expected to be complete within a week, around Feb 23...

-## Installation

-Coming within a week... :hourglass_flowing_sand:
+Using Web3 to check balance, see latest transaction history and using MetaMask to make transactions.

 ## Screenshot